green-code-initiative/ecoCode/hackathon/README.md

 <h2>WP#3 - New Practices / Rules Assessment 💬</h2>

 If you are not interested by implementing SonarQube rules, you may contribute to the identification of new good practices, even in an informal way.
+Take inspiration from [Best practices for energy efficient software](https://wiki.cs.vu.nl/green_software/Best_practices_for_energy_efficient_software) and try to target a platform or a language.

-Also, you can try to evaluate the impact of implemented rules on real projects to help us to set their severity (minor, major, blocking) and estimated remediation costs.
+Also, you can try to evaluate the impact of implemented rules on real projects to help us to set their severity (minor, major, critical, blocker) and their estimated remediation costs.